AdobeDocs/learning-manager.en/help/migrated/authors/feature-summary/content-composer/manage-source-files.md

 ---
-description: Upload existing documents, policies, or decks to ground the AI in your organisation's content.
-Choose whether to restrict generation to those files only, or let the AI supplement with its general knowledge.
+description: Learn how to upload source files in Content Composer, restrict AI output to your content, and update source files when material changes.
 jcr-language: en_us
 title: Manage source files
 ---